 The EMBA Curriculum

-The EMBA program follows essentially the same curriculum as the full-time M.B.A. program (see M.B.A.
+The EMBA program follows essentially the same curriculum as the M.B.A. program (see M.B.A.
 Curriculum in the chapter Full-Time M.B.A.
 Degree Program).
 In the first year, students devote the majority of their time to the core courses.
-In the second year, in addition to advanced management courses, students take courses in their respective focus areas: asset management, healthcare, or sustainability.
+In the second year, in addition to advanced management courses, students take courses in their respective focus areas—asset management, healthcare, or sustainability—and wrap up their core classes.

 In addition, the curriculum includes: